awsdocs/amazon-s3-userguide/doc_source/default-bucket-encryption.md

 Use the REST API PUT Bucket encryption operation to enable default encryption and to set the type of server\-side encryption to use—SSE\-S3 or SSE\-KMS\.

 For more information, see [PutBucketEncryption](https://docs.aws.amazon.com/AmazonS3/latest/API/RESTBucketPUTencryption.html) in the *Amazon Simple Storage Service API Reference*\.

-After you enable default encryption for a bucket, the following encryption behavior applies:
-+ There is no change to the encryption of the objects that existed in the bucket before default encryption was enabled\.
-+ When you upload objects after enabling default encryption:
-  + If your `PUT` request headers don't include encryption information, Amazon S3 uses the bucket’s default encryption settings to encrypt the objects\.
-  + If your `PUT` request headers include encryption information, Amazon S3 uses the encryption information from the `PUT` request to encrypt objects before storing them in Amazon S3\.
-+ If you use the SSE\-KMS option for your default encryption configuration, you are subject to the RPS \(requests per second\) limits of AWS KMS\.
-For more information about AWS KMS limits and how to request a limit increase, see [AWS KMS limits](https://docs.aws.amazon.com/kms/latest/developerguide/limits.html)\.

-## Using the AWS SDKs<a name="bucket-encryption-how-to-set-up-cli"></a>

-For information about enabling default encryption using the AWS SDKs, see [Developing with Amazon S3 using the AWS SDKs, and explorers](UsingAWSSDK.md)\.